Being A Carer

 Unhelpful comments made by extended family members or friends can intensify the pressure upon carers and increase carer anxiety.
 Carers have identified that significant others often do not understand the problem they are dealing with.
-This can lead to the ‘problem’ being kept within the family and can result in social isolation.

 It is crucial that you talk about your feelings and experiences.
 Try to remember you are not alone.
 There is help available for you and your loved one.

 When caring for a loved one with an eating disorder try to:

 Seek professional assistance and call on family and friends for help if you need it.
 Try not to isolate yourself from others.

 Talking to other carers who have had similar experiences may help you to feel understood and supported.

 In order to continue to provide help and support to your loved one, you need to take some time out for yourself every now and then.

 Sleep is so important.
 If you are not getting enough sleep, you are less likely to cope.

 Recovery is possible, however, the process can be slow.
 The journey to recovery can have many ups and downs.
 Try to stay as calm and patient as possible.